NikolasEnt/AI-project-template/GUIDE.md

 ## Security Practices

 * Passwords, private access tokens, and similar secrets should never appear in the code directly.
-It is a common practice to define required parameters via environment variables (via `.env` [files](README.md#environment-variables)).
+It is a common practice to define required parameters via environment variables (`.env` [files](README.md#environment-variables)).

 * Regularly update dependencies and the Docker environment to patch known vulnerabilities.

 ## ML Experiments and data management

 * All data, used for ML training, as well as the code, should be backed up.
-A good approach is to use [DVC](https://dvc.org/doc) for data version control and management of the data in a Git repository.
+A good approach is to use [DVC](https://dvc.org/doc) for data version control and management within a Git repository.

 * Significant ML/DL experiments should be logged in a "Lab journal" or an experiment logging system, such as [MLflow](https://mlflow.org/docs/latest/index.html) or [ClearML](https://clear.ml/docs/latest/docs/).
 A description of an experiment should include all information required to reproduce the experiment, including: the relevant Git commit reference, data used, parameters of the training process and data transforms, evaluation metrics results.
 It is also crucial to include research goals and hypotheses for an experiment (e.g., "Try colour augmentation to deal with overfitting"), as well as results/conclusions (e.g., "It does not work!") and ideas on future work.
 This helps to reflect on the experiment and decide on the next steps more thoughtfully.